Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2025_Bus_Engine_MAE2210.md

     The MCI J4500 Motor Coach equipped with the Cummins X12 Diesel Engine.
 </div>

-The Cummins X12 produces up to 455 HP and utilizes a 4-stroke compression-ignition cycle.
+The Cummins X12 in this application produces up to 455 HP and utilizes a 4-stroke compression-ignition cycle.
 I will perform the following analysis:

 1.  **Calculate the Diesel Cycle efficiency, Power, and MEP of the X12 assuming room temperature intake conditions (intercooled).**
-2.  **Recalculate these values assuming 0°C (273 K) operating conditions, simulating winter driving.**
+2.  **Recalculate these values assuming 0°C (273 K) operating conditions, simulating winter driving (as is typical in the depths of Ithaca's winter).**
 3.  **Compare the ideal thermodynamic performance to the real-world rated power.**

 ## Engine Specifications and Assumptions